webbdata/WebbData.Github.io/ClimateProject/climate_ag.md

 #### Year Count and Range
 ![Year Count Query](year_count.png) <br>

 The above query counts the number of distinct years shown in the data.
-Using simple min and max queries I also determined that the lowest and highest years in the data.
+Using simple min and max queries I also determined the lowest and highest years in the data.
 This data set spans thirty-five years from 1990 to 2024.

 #### Country Count and Names
 ![Country Count Query](country_count.png) <br>